 The truth is that at one point or another, most people will struggle with their finances.
-It’s not easy feeling like you’re sinking, as a result of struggling to manage your finances properly.
+It’s not easy feeling like you’re sinking, as a result of struggling to manage your finances properly, even if you manage to secure subprime loans.
 It can feel as if it’s your fault you’re finding it hard to stay financially afloat, when actually it isn’t your fault.
 Yes, you may have made some bad choices with money or you may have lost an income stream, but blaming yourself isn’t going to help you or your family.
 Instead, you need to approach the problem head on and face it.

 Of course, knowing how to do that isn’t always easy, is it?
 When you find that you’re struggling with your finances, it’s not easy to accept the situation that you have found yourself in.
 You may be feeling upset, angry, embarrassed, or ashamed, or all of these emotions.
 However, it’s important to remember that financial problems impact a far wider number of people that you can imagine, and you really are not alone.